Georgekemk/Educopter/flying/README.md

-# 2. Assembling the EDUCOPTER Quadcopter
+# Assembling the EDUCOPTER Quadcopter

+With the EDUCOPTER board successfully built and the EDUCOPTER binary installed along with MAVProxy and the system service files created, you're now ready to build the drone.
+Ensure the Raspberry Pi is connected to the EDUCOPTER board and follow these steps in order.

-## Installing the Holybro Power Distribution Board
+## 1. Installing the Holybro Power Distribution Board

 Place the **Holybro PM07 power distribution board** inside the drone frame base plate.